djagerif/comfort2mqtt/DOCS.md

 3. Lastly, edit your `Alarm Control Panel` card and assign the new `alarm` theme to it.
 This will change the Alarm State colours to reflect what Comfort uses.

 ## Home Assistant - Automation (Optional)

 When Home Assistant Restarts (Not Reload), it only restarts Home Assistant itself, all Add-on's remain running which could lead to some entities displaying an `Unknown` status.
 This status will update on the next change but for Alarm sensors that is not acceptable.
 A workaround to the problem is to Restart, or better yet, Refresh the `Comfort to MQTT` Add-on when Home Assistant restarts or when the configuration.yaml file is reloaded from `Developer tools` -> `YAML` -> `YAML configuration reloading`.

-To automate this you need to enable this hidden entity created by the `Home Assistant Supervisor`.
+To automate this, you need to enable this hidden entity created by the `Home Assistant Supervisor`.

 ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/cedfc20a-3b38-405a-affe-e575c31057a0)

 ⚠️ This entity does not update in real-time, it takes around 2 minutes to change state.

-Next you need to create an Automation that triggers on Home Assistant Restart and on Configuration.yaml file changes for MQTT entries as per below.
+Next you need to create an Automation that triggers on MQTT entry changes in the configuration.yaml file as per below.

 To find your Add-on name for `service: hassio._restart` you can do a `ha ` query from the commandline interface and look for the `slug:` keyword or, after starting the Add-on, note the `Hostname` from the Add-on `Info` tab.